bids-standard/bids-website/_pages/governance.md

-[NeuroStars](https://neurostars.org/tags/bids) so that others can search them and benefit from the answers, but if you do not feel comfortable asking your question publicly please email either Franklin Feingold at ffein@stanford.edu or Stefan Appelhoff at appelhoff@mpib-berlin.mpg.de.
+[NeuroStars](https://neurostars.org/tags/bids) so that others can search them and benefit from the answers, but if you do not feel comfortable asking your question publicly please email either Franklin Feingold at
+<ffein@stanford.edu> or Stefan Appelhoff at
-They will repost an anonymised/general version of your question on [NeuroStars](https://neurostars.org/tags/bids) and answer it there.
+<appelhoff@mpib-berlin.mpg.de>.
+They will repost an anonymised/general
+version of your question on [NeuroStars](https://neurostars.org/tags/bids) and answer it there.

 There are several resources that can help a new user get started.